 Yes, those cute little snails still in their shells.
 Wait, here me out.

 Kids love interesting objects, nature and eating with their hands.
 Escargot, done simply in olive oil and not-too-much garlic, tastes a lot more like chicken than most things people say tastes like chicken, only juicier.

-Get past the initial hurdle of a strange, new food served in a shell — which for some outgoing kids is a major part of the fun — and you’ll all love the taste and smooth texture.
+Get past the initial hurdle of a strange, new French food served in a shell — which for some outgoing kids is a major part of the fun — and you’ll all love the taste and smooth texture.

 2. Duck confit